 ...
 OF WAR AND PEACE

-How to merge numerous layers of built memorabilia from different ages into a coherent environment?
+How to merge layers of built memorabilia from different ages into a coherent environment?

-The historical milieu of the wartime Finnish army HQ is to be converted into a Centre for War and Peace.
+The historical milieu of the wartime Finnish army HQ is to be converted into a Center for War and Peace.
 Exhibition- and educational functions are placed both in the buildings and around the neighborhood.
 The new situation is expressed by adding a frame around the “original”.
-The gesture connects different buildings of the Centre, but also creates a literal frame around the area in which historical surface materials are preserved and/or reconstructed.
-The only additions inside the frame are two playground objects: One projected to be full of children, joy and play —- and an identical one restricted by glass walls, to remain empty forever.
+This gesture connects different buildings of the Center, and creates a literal frame around the area.
+Inside the frame historical surface materials are preserved and/or reconstructed.
+The only additions in this area are two playground objects: One projected to be full of children, joy and play —- and an identical one restricted by glass walls, to remain empty forever.

 How to deliver an impressive spatial experience in commercial airplane cargo?

 The Dragon Skin Pavilion is a study on how architects can reassert control over parts of the construction process previously surrendered to factories and contractors, and how this enables them to materialize discoveries from the digital into the built environment.
 It is a plywood structure held together only by gravity (no engineers = no structure = elements ARE the structure).
 The work was designed and constructed for the 2011-12 Hong Kong & Shenzhen Bi-City Biennale of Urbanism and Architecture.

 CREDITS: &’, Emmi Keskisarja, Kristof Crolla, Sebastien Delagrange, Pekka Tynkkynen, PHOTO: Dennis Io, CLIENT: Hong Kong Biennale of Architecture and Urbanism, SIZE: 16 sqm, LOCATION: Hong Kong, China, STATUS: Completed 2012

 Could a utilitarian structure in the middle of nowhere be designed for everyone?